 If you are not satisfied with the way the complaint was resolved or handled by your intermediary, please do refer to us by communicating with our CSR & Customer Satisfaction Manager in writing on email@example.com.
 Our aim is to resolve such complaints fairly within a time frame of 15 working days from the date of receipt of your complaint.
 If we do not manage to provide a final response within the stipulated timeframe, we will provide you with an update and let you know when you can expect our final response.

 Step 3 (if required):

-If we are not able to provide a final response within 15 working days, and you are not satisfied with our explanation as to why we require longer time, OR you are dissatisfied with our final response then you can take the case further through independent arbitration.
+If we are not able to provide a final response within 15 working days, and you are not satisfied with our explanation as to why we require a longer time, OR you are dissatisfied with our final response then you can take the case further through independent arbitration.

 If your complaint relates to the cost of your policy or the outcome of your claim (in other words, matters falling within the remit of our Company as an underwriter) you can refer your complaint to the ‘Office of the Arbiter for Financial Services, 1st Floor, St Calcedonius Square, Floriana FRN 1530, Malta, telephone 8007 2366 or 21249245 or email@example.com).